 How to play with snow dough?

-Snow dough recipe is a fun sensory play activity because it’s cold, soft, crumbly but still easy to shape like play dough.
+The snow dough recipe is a fun sensory play activity because it’s cold, soft, crumbly, but still easy to shape like play-dough.

 - Build – kids love to build things with snow dough like making a snow cone or snowballs.